|Title:||Mayor of Surprise, Arizona|

 |Address:||16000 N. Civic Center Plaza Surprise, AZ 85374|

-Mayor Wolcott has 25 years of experience in 3 states as an elected official, serving at both the state and local levels.
+Mayor Wolcott has more than 25 years of experience in three states as an elected official, serving at both the state and local levels.
 As a mother of two and a grandmother of three, she brings a well-balanced perspective to her passion for public service and for making Surprise a great place to live and work.